Eight Over 80 nominations now being accepted for annual Courier awards

 The awards honor eight remarkable individuals who are 80 or older and who in the own way have spent their lives demonstrating leadership.
 These honorees have made a difference and set examples in their careers and lives, continuing to contribute now and in the past to our community’s well-being.
 That work can be behind the scenes, as a mover-and-shaker in the spotlight, or in a successful vocation or avocation, or as a role model and mentor.

-In previous years, recipients have included longtime businesspeople, educators, medical professionals, volunteers, people who have been active in service or arts organizations and other areas throughout the community.

-Submissions can be made beginning today.
-We ask that nominators fill out a form online at go.wcfcourier.com/80ver80.
-The deadline for submissions is April 16.
+Submissions can be made by completing a form online at go.wcfcourier.com/8Over80.
+Deadline for submissions is April 16.

 People are also reading…